b. 1874 – d.1914

 By 1891 the family had moved to 15 Silver Street, Deal but with a much smaller household.
 George Edward had died in 1884.
 Henry and Rosa now have just daughters, Rosa, Sarah and Emma living with them.
 Henry is now listed as a “fisherman”.
 Rosa, the daughter, is shown as a “dressmaker” and Sarah as a “general servant (domestic)”.

 In the 1901 census Frederick Albert Alais (listed as “Alias”) is lodging at 9 Oxford Terrace, Guildford described as a “Clock Jobber”.
-He would marry Sarah two years later.
 He may have been following work around the south of England, is that how he met Sarah?

 1904 sees the birth of their first child, Constance Rosa Alais, listed in the 3rd Qtr at Croydon.